nbacc12/react-foundation/README.md

 # react-foundation
 This project covers fundamentals features such as react hooks for a React-based app.
-The project utilizes tailwind css.
+The project utilizes tailwind css & headless ui.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.